Amyotrophic lateral sclerosis, or ALS, is a disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.

 - You or someone else has been diagnosed with ALS and symptoms get worse or new symptoms develop

 Increased difficulty swallowing, difficulty breathing, and episodes of apnea are symptoms that require immediate attention.

 You may want to see a genetic counselor if you have a family history of ALS.

 Lou Gehrig's disease; ALS; Upper and lower motor neuron disease; Motor neuron disease

 Murray B, Mitsumoto H. Disorders of upper and lower motor neurons.
 In: Daroff RB, Fenichel GM, Jankovic J, eds.
-Bradley’s Neurology in Clinical Practice.
+Bradley's Neurology in Clinical Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 74.
+Philadelphia, PA: Elsevier Elsevier; 2012:chap 74.

 Shaw PJ.
 Amyotrophic lateral sclerosis and other motor neuron diseases.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 418.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 418.